 Now, granted, I grew up with an NES, and later a Genesis, but arcades had games that none of those systems could touch.
 Spy Hunter.
 Galaga.
 Rampage.
 Defender.
 Ms Pacman on those little bar tables like you found at Pizza Hut.

 Atlas’ selection isn’t the cream of that crop, but they do have some good ones.
 The vintage 1981 Donkey Kong machine has the original, badly-translated labels that refer to Mario as “Jumpman” and has controls that are slightly less responsive than a 1960s Dodge Dart.
 While I’d love to report that I heard the dulcet tones of Gauntlet’s “Red mage needs food badly,” I just got Golden Axe, instead, which while fun, isn’t quite the same thing.
 Most of the games require a pair of quarters, and there’s an old-school change machine

-The bar stand features a couple of small gaming systems for those posted up to the bar to play, free of charge, and they’re classic arcade games, which included Sonic the Hedgehog last night.
+The bar stand features a couple of small gaming systems for those posted up to the bar to play, free of charge, and they’re classic arcade and casino games, with many of the games you can also find at 벳무브 and earn money.
 A few moments on your food and drink options.
 Unlike so many arcades of my youth, food and drink is permitted at Atlas Arcade, and the drink selection is pretty good.
 A whole set of decent liquor options, plus a number of good beer choices.
 DC Brau and Natty Boh are good canned options, at $6 and $3.50 each, and there are some quality Abita beers on the list as well.
 Food?
 Well, I hope you like pop-tarts and cereal.